-These initiatives show the government’s dedication to improving patient care, expanding access to healthcare, and driving down the cost of quality care through the use of Health IT.
+These initiatives show the government’s dedication to improving care quality, expanding access to healthcare, and reducing costs through Health IT.

 The Benefits of Health IT

 The technology used by modern healthcare providers allows them to analyze patient information like never before.
-Health IT makes possible huge advances in improving the quality of healthcare delivery, increasing patient safety, decreasing medical errors, and strengthening the engagement between patients and healthcare providers.
+IT in healthcare aids in improving the quality of healthcare delivery, increasing patient safety, decreasing medical errors, and strengthening the engagement between patients and providers.

-The data gathered by Health IT solutions also gives greater public health insights to government health agencies, allowing them to better plan and implement policies for treating and preventing the spread of diseases.
+The data gathered by Health IT solutions gives greater public health insights to government health agencies.
+This helps improve planning and implementing policies for treating and preventing the spread of diseases.

 For patients with chronic health conditions like diabetes, cancer, and heart disease, Health IT delivers an improved level of care.
 Many providers have introduced chronic disease management (CDM) programs.
 By more effectively and comprehensively managing the health of patients with chronic conditions, these programs reduce the number of preventable hospitalizations and adverse events.
-Health IT is the backbone of programs.
+Information technology in healthcare is the backbone of such programs.